vgutierrez-fms/Dev-Challengues/dotnet_crud.md

 ## Introduction

-This challengue is prepared to test your .NET and architecture skills, we mainly observe the following points:
+This challenge is prepared to test your .NET and architecture skills, we mainly observe the following points:

 - Analysis
 - Coding best practices